CodePushGo/website/src/content/blog/en/capacitor-ota-updates-staying-compliant.md

 These tools help maintain safe content and version control, contributing to an 82% global update success rate while staying compliant with platform guidelines [\[1\]](https://capgo.app/).

-### Getting Started with Capgo
+### Getting Started with CodePushGo

-Getting started with Capgo is fast and simple.
+Getting started with CodePushGo is fast and simple.
 Use the following command:

 ```bash
 npx @capgo/cli init
 ```

 The setup process takes less than 15 minutes to deploy your first update.
-Capgo also supports CI/CD integration with platforms like [GitHub Actions](https://docs.github.com/actions) and [GitLab CI](https://docs.gitlab.com/ee/ci/).
-The one-time setup fee for Capgo is $2,600.
+CodePushGo also supports CI/CD integration with platforms like [GitHub Actions](https://docs.github.com/actions) and [GitLab CI](https://docs.gitlab.com/ee/ci/).
+The one-time setup fee for CodePushGo is $2,600.

 ## Long-term Compliance Management